-Learning towers bring toddlers and little kids up to counter height, protect them from falling backwards with their smart design, and let the kids help cook, play, or eat up where the action is.
+Learning towers bring toddlers and little kids up to counter height, protect them from falling backward with their smart design, and let the kids help cook, play, or eat where the action is.
 They’re SO useful!
 Today, I’m sharing my favorites to fit a range of budgets and spaces.

 Learning Towers for Toddlers

-- How long you ideally want it to last
+- How long you want it to last.

 - How many kids you think might use it.

 I mean, you can.
-But honestly, my kids have unintentionally fallen backwards off of stools enough times that I don’t recommend it.
-I 100% love the safety aspect that learning towers offer because while you of course need to supervise them in the kitchen, there are times when you may need to leave their side.
+But honestly, my kids have unintentionally fallen backward off of stools enough times that I don’t recommend it.
+I 100% love the safety aspect that learning towers offer because while you still need to supervise them in the kitchen, there are times when you may need to leave their side.

 It’s so nice that you can have them help you in the kitchen, or simply play at the counter while you work, and you don’t have to stand right next to them the entire time for fear that they’ll fall.

 If you want your toddler to be able to safely be at counter height with you to cook or to play while you cook, an actual learning tower is a must.
 This is probably the most used item in my kitchen!

 Why Learning Towers Are So Awesome for Families with Toddlers